michaelruppe/HMC5883_Arduino/README.md

-#Adafruit HMC5883L Driver (3-Axis Magnetometer) #
+# HMC5883L Driver (3-Axis Magnetometer)

-This driver is for the Adafruit HMC5883L Breakout (http://www.adafruit.com/products/1746), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).
+This driver is based off the [Adafruit_HMC5883L_Unified library](https://github.com/michaelruppe/Adafruit_HMC5883_Unified), which was designed specifically for the Adafruit HMC5883L Breakout (http://www.adafruit.com/products/1746), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).

+Here, it is being modified to work with generic HMC5883L breakout boards that may have a different device-address than is hard-coded in the original library.

 ## About the HMC5883 ##